Milwaukee fish fry guide

 1712 W. Pierce St., (414) 810-1820

 Oscar's has a mean burger.
-But, they also do a great fish fry.
-Theirs includes coleslaw, their delicious homemade french fries and rye bread.
-It's not all-you-can-eat; but you can request extra pieces of fish for about $1 each.
+But, it also does a great fish fry.
+It includes coleslaw, delicious homemade fries and rye bread.
+It's not all-you-can-eat, but you can request extra pieces of fish for about $1 each.

 5921 S. Packard Ave., Cudahy, (414) 481-0890

-This cafe starts serving fish early, from 8 a.m. until 9 p.m.
-They offer a cod fish fry served with french fries and the choice of soup or salad.
+This cafe starts serving fish early, from 8 a.m. until 9 p.m., offering a cod fish fry served with fries and choice of soup or salad.

 The Packing House

 The Packing House offers a terrific fish fry, baked or fried, with all the sides.
 Like Serb Hall, it also offers a drive-through service.
 Just look for the traffic spilling onto Layton Avenue (but remember, it's cash-only for the drive-thru!).

 Petrifying Springs Golf Course

 4909 7th St. (Hwy.
 A), Kenosha, (262) 925-8001